Monitoring Trends in Burn Severity

 MTBS selects pre- and post-fire imagery based on types of assessments that vary by landscape/vegetation type.
 In grasslands and low biomass shrublands initial assessments are performed which utilize post-fire imagery from immediately after the fire to capture burn severity before rapid post-fire changes occur.
 In forests and high biomass shrublands, extended assessments are performed which utilize post-fire imagery from the following growing season to capture delayed fire effects.
-Beginning in 2020, MTBS has created initial assessments for all fires greater than 50,000 acres in order to provide a more rapid data release for large fires.
+Beginning in 2020, MTBS has created initial assessments for all fires greater than 40,000 acres to provide a more rapid data release for large fires.
 Extended assessments will also be created for these fires during the normal MTBS production cycle.

 Developed primarily to monitor the effectiveness of national fire management policies, MTBS data are also is used to assess the immediate and long term effects of fires on the landscape, as a consistently derived source of fire disturbance data used by national land cover and monitoring programs, as a supplemental information tool to inform operational fire suppression decisions by wildfire managers, and provides a rich and unprecedented dataset for analysis and application by the research community.